 This week sees world leaders flying to London for the Commonwealth Heads of Government Meeting (CHOGM).
-The meeting of Commonwealth of Nations, previously the British Commonwealth, takes place every two years but what exactly is it all about?
+The meeting of the Commonwealth of Nations, previously the British Commonwealth, takes place every two years but what exactly is it all about?

 What does the Commonwealth do?